MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-security-story.md

 > [!TIP]
 > EOP and ATP are also different when it comes to end-users.
 In EOP and ATP P1, the focus is *awareness*, and so those two services include the *Report message Outlook add-in* so users can report emails they find suspicious, for further analysis. <p> In ATP P2 (which contains everything in EOP and P1), the focus shifts to *further training* for end-users, and so the Security Operations Center has access to a powerful *Threat Simulator* tool, and the end-user metrics it provides.

-## Office 365 ATP Plan 1 and Plan 2, Cheatsheet
+## Office 365 ATP Plan 1 vs. Plan 2 cheat sheet

 This section is included as a quick-reference, but is generally useful in understanding what you've gotten in your subscription.